DataDog/documentation/content/en/service_management/app_builder/build.md

 ## App canvas and components

-Tne app canvas represents the graphical interface that your users interact with.
+The app canvas represents the graphical interface that your users interact with.
 Build the interface by dragging and dropping UI components onto the canvas.
 To see all available components, click **All Components**.

 Each component features a list of corresponding configuration options that you can use to control how users interact with your app.
 For example, the **Text Input** component allows you to set a default value, placeholder text, and a label.
 The **Button** component allows for a label and an event to trigger when pressed.
 Components also feature an **Appearance** section that you can use to change the way the components look and act.
 For example, you can disable a button or control its visibility.